maciejglownia/WygrajDzien-WinTheDay/README.md

 ### Goal ###

-Create an application which let user win their days, by doing simple (it not means easy) tasks everyday.
+Create an application which let user win their days, by doing simple (it not means easy) tasks every day.
 It should be simple application with readable interface.
 Also great opportunity to develop my programming skills.
 Hope this app will help me, my friends and all other people build good habits every day and achieve our own goals.

 ##### Overview: #####